StatelessStudio/api-machine/examples/complete-example/README.md

 # Complete Example

-This comprehensive example demonstrates all major features of the ts-rest framework including domain-driven organization, multiple routers, all HTTP methods, route parameters, error handling, validation, custom logging, and Express integration.
+This comprehensive example demonstrates all major features of the api-machine framework including domain-driven organization, multiple routers, all HTTP methods, route parameters, error handling, validation, custom logging, and Express integration.
 It showcases a complete REST API with organized domain structure.

 ## Setup & Run